Resident Evil 3: Nemesis (PlayStation)

 The chain was likely to be used for a puzzle, but no information can be found on what it does.
 It was found in the Warehouse as shown in this background that is not used in the final game.
 It is in the box that holds Handgun Ammo in Hard Mode.

 This is one of the few items that isn't labeled as BOTU.
 Its inventory graphic has a "HH" next to the image, which its meaning is unknown.
 It is labeled as Game Instruction A and has no description when examined.

 This item doesn't have an inventory graphic and when it is in the inventory, it cannot be moved to the Item Box.
 Its use is unknown, and was likely used at the later half of the game after the Clock Tower.

-- The international version has "Easy" and "Hard" difficulties.
-The Japanese version instead has "Light" and "Heavy" difficulties.
-Both are easier than the international versions difficulties as enemies have less health and do less damage.
+- The difficulty settings are labelled "Light" and "Heavy" in the Japanese version, and "Easy" and "Hard" in the international versions.
+The Japanese version is overall a bit easier than the international version regardless of the difficulty setting, as enemies have less health and do less damage.